 If you suffer from performance anxiety, you might want to add a different kind of exercise into your rehearsals.
 BREATHING.
 As dancers, we can’t help dancing in our heads when we are driving, working, grocery shopping or any other activity where you can’t actually get up a dance.
 Um…scratch grocery shopping from that list because I’ve been known embarrass my husband in the coffee aisle.

 We have to work much harder to stay relaxed and grounded in a performance.
 If you’ve taken any of my workshops that include breathing, then you know the huge difference something that seems so simple and intuitive can impact your dance and well, life in general.
-Here’s some additional exercises to help ease performance anxiety and panic.
+Here are some additional exercises to help ease performance anxiety and panic.

 1. Remember to breathe through your nose.
 This calms the parasympathetic nervous system and is a way for your mind and body to connect and tell each other everything is OK, you are calm and in charge.
 No need to transition into “fight or flight” mode.

 2. Practice sitting and breathing slowly to the songs you will perform.
 You can do this in the car on the way to rehearsal, at home, at work…wherever.
 Just listen to the music and breath slowly.
 Using a count of 5 for your inhale and 6 for your exhale.
-Eventually, you can build up to a count of 6 and 7, 7 and 8, etc. Focus on the exhales as much, if not more than the inhales.
+Eventually, you can build up to a count of 6 and 7, 7 and 8, etc. Focus on the exhales as much, if not more, than the inhales.
 Fully exhaling will allow for a deeper, more effective inhale.

 4. The day of your performance, set your intention as soon as you wake up.
 Do a few slow breathing exercises first thing.
 Repeat this throughout your day!
 Get your blood, muscles and brain oxygenated!
 It’s as important as your stage makeup or costuming.